environment haliburton! thinks globally

 How nature, people and data are shaping our future

-Her talk will focus on all the features of the Highlands; the trends in wildlife populations and in development; the approaches and information that can help with choosing balanced decisions.
+Her talk focused on all the features of the Highlands; the trends in wildlife populations and in development; the approaches and information that can help with choosing balanced decisions.
+Here is recording of the presentation: https://www.youtube.com/watch?v=ckYaqwxgTxU&t=34s

 How nature, people and data are shaping our future

-Her talk will focus on all the features of the Highlands; the trends in wildlife populations and in development; the approaches and information that can help with choosing balanced decisions.
+Her talk focused on all the features of the Highlands; the trends in wildlife populations and in development; the approaches and information that can help with choosing balanced decisions.
+Here is recording of the presentation: https://www.youtube.com/watch?v=ckYaqwxgTxU&t=34s

 Our first virtual presentation in 2026 Ecological foundations: Understanding the roles of grasses, rushes and sedges.
 The presenter is Basil Conlin of Haliburton Micromeadows.

-This talk will centre around creating an understanding of the plants that are the foundation of our ecosystems.
+This talk centred around creating an understanding of the plants that are the foundation of our ecosystems.
 One of the most important foundation plants are the grasses and sedges, which are also the least appreciated or understood.
-Baz will introduce sedges (and some grasses) to the audience and help them learn to identify locally native species and keep them on the land, and use them as allies in restoration, erosion control, garden design, septic plantings, etc.
+Baz introduced sedges (and some grasses) to the audience and help them learn to identify locally native species and keep them on the land, and use them as allies in restoration, erosion control, garden design, septic plantings, etc. A recording of his presentation is available here: https://www.youtube.com/watch?v=BeFEcwXCQw8&t=42s

 Our first Board meeting of 2026 will be held Wednesday, Jan.
 21 at 6:45 pm via zoom.
 Please send an email to [email protected] if you would like to attend.